lubiah/kudadam.com/src/routes/blog/posts/close-program-time/index.md

 ## Using the Script

 Now that we are done coding the script, it’s now time to use it.
 The most suitable way to run this programme was by making it into a CLI tool, but...
-Let’s just use it the hard-coded way.
+Let’s just use it a hard-coded way.

-So, to make the App Killer watch and kill an app, you pass two parameters to its constructor: the app’s executable name and the time at which it is to quit.
+So, to make  App Killer watch and kill an app, you pass two parameters to its constructor: the app’s executable name and the time at which it is to quit.

 So for the example which I am going to be making, I am going to kill two apps: Node JS and my Brave browser.
 NodeJS will close at 08:30 (i.e., 8:30 AM) and Brave Browser will close at 21:21 (i.e., 9:21 PM).